Francesco Trapani: Background

+Trapani died on 10 September 2025, aged 68.

 Career

 Trapani took over the Bulgari group in 1984.
-He is credited with turning the company around into one of the more successful luxury jewellery brand.
+He is credited with turning the company around into one of the more successful luxury jewellery brands.
 In 2001, he managed the Bulgari joint venture with Marriott International to open a set of Bulgari branded hotels, named Bulgari Hotels and Resorts.
 In 1995, Trapani oversaw the listing of Bulgari on the Milan Stock Exchange and SEAQ International in London.

 Francesco Trapani oversaw the sales and integration of Bulgari within LVMH, in 2011.

-Trapani replaced Philippe Pascal as the Head of Watches and Jewelry at LVMH, following the sale of Bulgari to LVMH. until 2014, when he left the company.
+Trapani replaced Philippe Pascal as the Head of Watches and Jewelry at LVMH, following the sale of Bulgari to LVMH until 2014, when he left the company.

-He later joined Clessidra, an italian private equity fund specialized in Luxury and apparel, in 2014, as senior partner, and Tages in 2016, while serving as board members of several companies.
+He later joined Clessidra, an Italian private equity fund specialized in Luxury and apparel, in 2014, as senior partner, and Tages in 2016, while serving as board members of several companies.

 Together with Marco Taricco and Giuseppe Bivona, Trapani launched an activist hedge fund with 50 million euros under management, called Bluebell Active Equity Fund, on November 11, 2019.